Luke Molyneux: Doncaster Rovers

 On 21 June 2022, the same day as his impending departure from Hartlepool was announced, Molyneux agreed to join recently relegated League Two club Doncaster Rovers on a two-year deal.
 Molyneux later revealed that he had been in talks with League One sides Milton Keynes Dons and Bristol Rovers in the weeks prior to him joining Doncaster.
 In February 2023, Molyneux scored a brace in a 2–0 victory at Swindon Town, his first goals for the club.
+On 28 May 2024, the club announced he had signed a new three-year deal.